doncato/freemind-api/README.md

 - Improve the xml verification
   - Check that the id's occur only once

+## LIMITATIONS
+### Elements
+Each Element (each entry and directory node) must have a unique ID which is (as of now) saved and handles as an unsigned 16 bit integer.
+Meaning you can have 'only' about 65535 entries.
+Although the more you approach this number the longer generation of new entries might take.
+As of now I don't think that anyone needs more than 1000 entries registred at once.

 ## SETUP
 ### 1. Installation
 Put the released binary or your custom compiled binary